Worship at Trinity

 Trinity offers many weekly opportunities for worship, both on Sundays and throughout the week.
 Please refer to the Parish Calendar for the most up-to-date scheduling information.
 Many smaller services during the week are held in St. Margaret's Chapel, located in the north transept of the church.

-Traditional spoken liturgy with prayers, readings, sermon, and communion.
+Traditional spoken liturgy with prayers, readings, sermon, choral Eucharist, and communion.

 BOOK OF COMMON PRAYER